-Office 365 Business Plans mainly offer 3 variants – Office 365 Business, Office 365 Business Essentials and Office 365 Business Premium.
-Each of these editions provide something different depending on your needs.
+Office 365 Business Plans (Now called Microsoft 365) mainly offer 3 variants – Office 365 Business, Office 365 Business Essentials and Office 365 Business Premium.
+Each of these editions provides something different depending on your needs.
 In this post, we’ll compare the plans so that you can decide which plan suits you better –

 - Office 365 Business

 - Office 365 Business Premium.

 Microsoft 365 Business vs Business Essentials vs Business Premium

 If you are using Office 365, licensed as a monthly or annual subscription, you get powerful services like business-class email, online storage, and teamwork solutions that you can access from anywhere.
 But when it comes to making a choice between different editions, we get confused.
 Worry not, we are here to make things simpler for you.